scikit-build/scikit-build-core/README.md

 is experimental and likely to move to a separate package), and internal API is still being solidified.
 A future version of this package will support creating new build extensions.

+Features over classic Scikit-build:

+- Better warnings, errors, and logging
+- No warning about unused variables
+- Automatically adds Ninja and/or CMake only as required
+- No dependency on setuptools, distutils, or wheel in build mode.
+- Powerful config system, including config options support in build mode.
+- Automatic inclusion of site-packages in `CMAKE_PREFIX_PATH`
+- FindPython is backported if running on CMake < 3.24 (included via hatchling in a submodule, configurable)
+- Limited API / Stable ABI and pythonless tags supported via config option
+- No slow generator search, ninja/make or MSVC used by default, respects `CMAKE_GENERATOR`
+- SDists are reproducible by default (UNIX, Python 3.9+)

 The following limitations are present compared to classic scikit-build: